TDGerve/silicH2O/README.rst

 In a nutshell
 =============

-|silich2o| is an open-source software programme that uniformises and streamlines post-processing of silicate glass Raman spectra by providing an
+|silich2o| is an open-source software program that uniformises and streamlines post-processing of silicate glass Raman spectra by providing an
 interactive graphical user-interface.
 It can be used to:

 * interactively baseline correct Raman spectra